SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 <img src="{{ site.baseurl }}/images/2021-11-19-ivermectin-takedowns-reuters-2.jpg" width="400" height="272" alt="Reuters Fact Check: molnupiravir is STILL not ivermectin" title="Reuters Fact Check: molnupiravir is STILL not ivermectin" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 People are so suspicious and deluded that
-[when Merck announced the success of the molnupiravir trial](https://www.someweekendreading.blog/covid-misc/#molnupiravir-works), people immediately dived down the intellectual rathole speculating that molnupiravir was just ivermectin repackaged (because Merck makes both, and ivermectin is cheap &amp; less profitable).
+[when Merck announced the success of the molnupiravir trial](https://www.someweekendreading.blog/covid-misc/#molnupiravir-works), people immediately dived down the intellectual rathole of speculation that molnupiravir is just repackaged ivermectin (because Merck makes both, and ivermectin is a cheap generic &amp; thus less profitable).

 It was so bad, and so _immediate_, that _Reuters_ ran 2 Fact Checks on it, and they're just not even remotely